hacktivist123/sheddy.work/README.md

 # sheddy.work

-A terminal-style homepage for sheddy.work that auto-discovers project subdomains from a `projects.json` file.
+A terminal-style homepage for my personal projects that auto-discovers project domains & subdomains from a `projects.json` file.

 ## Features